groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/rendering-documents/rendering-to-html/render-with-responsive-layout.md

 hideChildren: False
 ---

 Responsive design aims to make web pages render well on a variety of devices.
-GroupDocs.Viewer provides the [RenderResponsive](https://reference.groupdocs.com/net/viewer/groupdocs.viewer.options/htmlviewoptions/properties/renderresponsive) property of [HtmlViewOptions](https://reference.groupdocs.com/net/viewer/groupdocs.viewer.options/htmlviewoptions) class to render HTML pages with responsive layout.
+GroupDocs.Viewer provides the [RenderResponsive](https://reference.groupdocs.com/net/viewer/groupdocs.viewer.options/htmlviewoptions/properties/renderresponsive) property of the [HtmlViewOptions](https://reference.groupdocs.com/net/viewer/groupdocs.viewer.options/htmlviewoptions) class to render HTML pages with responsive layout.

 The following code snippet shows how to render a .docx document to HTML with responsive layout: